venkatesanappu123/Blended-Labs-2025-26-Even/Ex.6 Scale and Load Balance Your Architecture/README.md

 ## Result

 This experiment demonstrated how to build a scalable and fault-tolerant cloud architecture using Auto Scaling Groups and Elastic Load Balancing.
-The system automatically adjusted resources based on workload and ensured continuous service availability by distributing traffic across multiple instances.
+The system automatically adjusted resources based on workload and ensured continuous service availability by distributing traffic across multiple instance.